 In order to be eligible to apply for The Physician Associate Course, you must not have already pursued another PA course (fully or in part).
-All applicants must be able to demonstrate the following by 31st July 2016: GCSE Mathematics and English/Welsh at grade C or above (or equivalent); a minimum of a 2.2 in a biomedical science or health related discipline**.
-Applicants who have achieved a high degree (a 2.1 or a 1st) in a non related discipline and can provide evidence of relevant work experience and values in line with the NHS constitution may be considered on an individual basis; evidence of caring experience
+All applicants must be able to demonstrate the following: Evidence of caring experience; GCSE Mathematics and English/Welsh at grade C or above (or equivalent); A minimum of a 2.2 in a biomedical science or health related discipline**.
+Applicants who have achieved a high degree (a 2.1 or a 1st) in a non-related discipline and can provide evidence of relevant work experience and values in line with the NHS constitution may be considered on an individual basis.
+Please visit our website for further information.

 Months of entry

+Physician Associates are healthcare professionals that support doctors in diagnosing and managing patient treatment.
 The PG Dip in Physician Associate Studies in Swansea is one of the first courses of its kind in Wales.
-Developed as a collaborative venture between Swansea University Medical School and the College of Human and Health Sciences, this integrated two year course will teach students the knowledge and clinical skills they require to pass the National Certification Examination and start work as a Physician Associate.
+Developed as a collaborative venture between Swansea University Medical School and the College of Human and Health Science this integrated two year course will teach students the knowledge and clinical skills they require to pass the National Certification Examination and start work as a Physician Associate.

 Year 2 of the course is largely spent on clinical placements, with students applying their learning in the care of real patients under the supervision of a clinically qualified mentor.
 Students will have to work towards an agreed level of competence at a range of clinical skills and must be assessed as safe and competent in those skills.
 The “Competence and Curriculum Framework for the Physician Assistant (2012)” prescribes, to a large extent, the range of clinical environments in which students will spend their placements